-The Directive also requires that the scope and timing for the development of the Projects accord with the recommendations of the IESO, and further directs the OEB to require that Hydro One provide such reporting to the OEB as the OEB may consider appropriate with respect to budget, timing and risks in relation to the development of the Projects.
+The Directive also directs the OEB to require that Hydro One provide such reporting to the OEB as the OEB may consider appropriate with respect to budget, timing and risks in relation to the development of the Project.

 In accordance with the Directive, the OEB is required to amend Hydro One's electricity transmission licence without a hearing.